Skip to content

 A better experience for everyone

-Two new entry points will be added to encourage visitors to explore the garden.
-Crumbling paths will be replaced with smooth surfaces, and more seating will be added so visitors can spend longer relaxing in this space.
+Two new entry points have been added to encourage visitors to explore the garden.
+Crumbling paths were replaced with smooth surfaces, and more seating has been added so visitors can spend longer relaxing in this space.
 A bold selection of plants will provide interest all year round, with something new to see each visit.

 A ‘garden gallery’